Namaste!

 At Prince of Wales Museum, which I thought would be modern and classy, it was hot, stifling, and the Indian visitors were unruly and disrespectful, TOUCHING the ancient exhibits, pushing in front of foreign visitors who were trying to read what few (and often inaccurate) informative signs there were.
 At times I felt like I was the most interesting exhibit in the place, both men and women stared at me so openly, even though I was dressed VERY conservatively (unlike several other westerners I saw).

-On the street, some children actually grabbed my hand as I passed them, saying "Hello America!
+actually grabbed my hand as I passed them, saying "Hello America!
 Hello American" With the children it was easy to laugh it off.
 I also had a woman, older than me, start walking beside me and speaking in an Indian language or dialect, of course I had no clue what she was saying, I kept smiling at her and saying "I'm sorry I don't understand" and trying to politely walk ahead of her, but she'd hurry up beside me again and say something more.

 I felt strange...embarassed...uncomfortable (like my space was being invaded).